 Finally, be mindful of the echo in the room.
 Opt for a room that mutes echos, like a room with a big rug or plenty of furniture, so the interviewer doesn’t have a sound feedback issue on their end.

 Make sure there is ample light in your room so the interviewer can clearly see your face.
 Be aware of glares and dark spots.
 Your goal here is for the interviewer to be able to see your face and lips clearly, just in case a little lip reading needs to take place.
+Good lighting can make your connection appear to be higher quality because the camera is able to better display your image.
 Plus, bright light will help you come across cheerful because good light brightens the mood.

 An in-person interview allows the interviewer to read your body language, facial expressions and subtle tone changes.
 A virtual interview will only capture a portion of those things.

 Position yourself so that your head is at the top of the camera frame and your shoulders are at the bottom.
 Opt for a solid background with perhaps a small piece of art behind you.
 If your background is too plain, it will wash you out.
 If the background is too busy or distracting, you risk losing the attention of your interviewer.